 Make Ahead Tips

 The best way to shorten your cooking time is to make your filling ahead.
-Once you follow the steps for the chicken filling in my sour cream chicken enchiladas recipe, you can safely store it for up to four days in the fridge or four months in the freezer.
+Once you follow the steps for the chicken filling you can store in the fridge.

 Sour Cream Chicken Enchiladas